homearanya/active-escapes/src/pages/tours/ampthitheatre-slackpacker.md

       caption: Headwaters of the Tugela river, as hikers make their way towards Mont-Aux-Sources –  one of the highest points of the Drakensberg range lying within Lesotho, the province of the Free State and KwaZulu-Natal.
     - src: ../../img/gallery/amphi_footpath.jpg
       caption: Start of Day 2 – the basalt cap of the Amphitheatre looms large.
 You will be heading up and over.
+# price tab on tour page
 price:
   heading: at a glance
+  # optional. text to be shown above price table.
+Follow the "- text" like on other fields like for example description on lodging
   overview: null
+  # optional.
+Set to null if not to be displayed
   table:
     - pax: 1 Person
       price: R9500/pp